andigylle23/SpringBootSample/README.md

 ### How to run

+#### For spring-boot-using-temp-db branch

 1. You need go to the spring-boot-sample folder
 2. In your terminal, do the mvn clean install
 3. Then mvn clean spring-boot:run

+#### For develop branch
+1. You need to install mysql server
+2. In the application.properties, updated it based on your settings
+3. The do mvn clean spring-boot:run

 ### How to access